 If you have any questions to ask your doctor or continence advisor, try and write them down before your appointment and bring them with you.
-Write down any answers that you are given in your appointment, or ask someone to help you with this.

-You may wish to bring a friend or companion along, to give you courage, to help you remember what was said and done, take notes for you, and to act as a chaperone during any physical examination that the doctor has to make.
-You can request a chaperone if you prefer not to have your companion in the room at this time - this is your right.
+Write down any answers that you are given in your appointment.
+You may wish to bring a friend or companion along, to give you courage, to help you remember what was said and done, and to act as a chaperone during any physical examination that the doctor has to make.